kripken/binaryen-webpack-plugin/README.md

 =========

 TODO

-TODO
 ====

+ * Arguments (pick the optimization level, passes to run, files to filter, etc.).
+ * Code cleanup (I'm new to npm and webpack).
-This currently runs the Binaryen optimizer on each wasm asset.
+ * This currently runs the Binaryen optimizer on each wasm asset.
 We can do even better by running Binaryen metadce on the entire graph, so that if JS (and other wasm modules) don't use something a wasm file then we can remove it.
+This would need deeper integration with webpack.